harroo/Blitzbit/README.md

 /* Connections / Hosting */
 hybrid.Connect("localhost", 1234);
+// Or.
 hybrid.Host(1234);

 /* Sending. */
-// Exactly the same as the BlitClient and the BlitServer. client.Send(packetId, new byte[4]{1, 2, 3, 4});
+// Exactly the same as the BlitClient. client.Send(packetId, new byte[4]{1, 2, 3, 4});
 client.SendT(packetId, myClass);
 ```